-When activated (see section 3), the logger will go into the state of "Recording" and begin repetitive logging of the various sensors fitted to the unit, according to its configuration and settings.
+When activated (see section 3), the logger will initially go into the state of "Waiting" (for a short time).
+Then it will go into the state of "Recording" and begin repetitive logging of measurements from the various sensors fitted to the unit, according to its configuration and settings.